Glasgow Tramway and Omnibus Company

 The Glasgow Tramway and Omnibus Company operated a horse-drawn tramway service in Glasgow between 1872 and 1894.
 The tram system was then taken into municipal ownership, becoming Glasgow Corporation Tramways.

 History

-The Glasgow Street Tramways Act was enacted by Parliament in 1870.
+The Glasgow Street Tramways Act 1870 (33 & 34 Vict. c. clxxv) was enacted by Parliament.
 This legislation allowed Glasgow Town Council to decide whether or not to have tramways within Glasgow.
-In 1872, the Town Council laid a 2½-mile route from St George's Cross to Eglinton Toll (via New City Road, Cambridge Street, Sauchiehall Street, Renfield Street and the Jamaica Bridge).
+In 1872, the town council laid a 2½-mile route from St George's Cross to Eglinton Toll (via New City Road, Cambridge Street, Sauchiehall Street, Renfield Street and the Jamaica Bridge).

-The Tramways Act prohibited the Town Council from directly operating a tram service over the lines.
+The Glasgow Street Tramways Act 1870 prohibited the town council from directly operating a tram service over the lines.
 The act further stipulated that a private company be given the operating lease of the tram-lines for a period of 22 years.
 The St George's Cross to Eglinton Toll tram line was opened on 19 August 1872 with a horse-drawn service by the Glasgow Tramway and Omnibus Company.

 The company expanded in 1893 by leasing the Glasgow and Ibrox Tramway and the Vale of Clyde Tramway.